-CE#4: Increase CE#4: Increase in Resources Leveraged Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+CE#4: Increase in Resources l everaged DIO (11 Z 022 MTW ANNUAL FIA CL#4.
+IIICIEUSE iii kesources Leverugeu l Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Amount of funds leveraged in dollars (increase).
-0 \$11,900,649 N/A for the Plan N/A for the Plan HC #1: Addition nal Units of H ousing Made Avai lable Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase) 0 77 N/A for the Plan N/A for the Plan HC#5 Househo lds Assisted I ov Services that Inc crease Resident Mol hility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+0 \$11,900,649 N/A for the Plan N/A for the Plan HC #1: Addition nal Units of H ousing Made Avai ilable Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase) 0 77 N/A for the Plan N/A for the Plan HC #5 Househo lds Assisted k ov Sarvicas that In crease Resident Moi hility Benchmark Unit of Measurement Baseline Benchmark Outcome Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 77 N/A for the Plan N/A for the Plan HC #7: Househ olds Assisted by Services that In crease Housing Cho ice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+0 77 N/A for the Plan N/A for the Plan HC #7: Househo olds Assisted by Services that In crease Housing Cho ice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice (increase).
-0 77 N/A for the Plan N/A for the Plan SS #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+0 77 N/A for the Plan N/A for the Plan SS #1: Increase Unit of Measurement in Household Baseline l Income Benchmark Outcome Benchmark Daseille Dencimark Achieved?
 Average earned income of households affected by this policy (increase).
 0 \$8,487 N/A for the Plan N/A for the Plan

-For 2020, because of temporary partner data limitations, outcome reflects participants in the Downtown View property only.
+\ For 2020, because of temporary partner data limitations, outcome reflects participants in the Downtown View property only.